rage/programming-23/data/index.md

 ## Support channels on the course

 The official course support channels are available through Zoom and Discord.
+The course channels in Discord are available through [this link](https://study.cs.helsinki.fi/discord/join/ohjelmoinnin_mooc).

 Please see the [Support and assistance](/support-and-assistance) page for more details.